gbirke/Sanitize.js/README.rst

 Please note
 -----------
   - Sanitizer_JS only cleans up markup!
-If you allow script tags or style attributes, you are responsible for sanitizing them!
+If you allow script tags, style or javascript attributes, you are responsible for sanitizing them!
   - If you are using Sanitizer_JS on the server side, you are responsible for HTML parsing.
 Sanitizer _JS expects a valid DOM tree.
 For creating new nodes you must either create the instance with ``option.dom`` and the